 Anne M. Wengrovitz, President

 Anne M. Wengrovitz is a Director for Humanitas, Inc., a small consulting firm where she specializes in managing policy and evaluation projects for federal health agencies.
 She previously served as an executive for a national nonprofit advocacy organization.
 Ms. Wengrovitz put this experience to use when she served as President and Executive Director of Prelude: The Arlington Youth Orchestral Program for six years.
 She holds a BA from the University of Virginia and a Master’s in Public Health from the Johns Hopkins University.
 She has been an Arlington resident for 30 years.
-After many years of writing checks for violin lessons, she is pleased that her daughter continues to play, now with the William and Mary Symphony Orchestra.

 Bob Ragan, Vice President